ralph-groupscholar/groupscholar-intervention-planner/README.md

 - `--owner-limit`: number of owners to list in the load summary (default: 5).
 - `--owner-queue-limit`: number of owners to show in the action queue (default: 5).
 - `--owner-queue-size`: number of actions to show per owner (default: 3).
+- `--owner-overdue-threshold`: overdue count to flag an owner in alerts (default: 2).
+- `--owner-no-touch-threshold`: no-touch count to flag an owner in alerts (default: 1).
+- `--owner-total-threshold`: total scholar count to flag an owner in alerts (default: 8).
 - `--channel-batch-limit`: number of channels to show in the batch plan (default: 4).
 - `--channel-batch-size`: number of actions to show per channel batch (default: 3).
 - `--today`: override today's date in `YYYY-MM-DD` format.